joshuaedelstein15/Real_Estate_Analysis/README.md

 ## Recommendations

-Unfortunately for King of the Deck it seems as though adding patio space over living space is not recommended.
-Although there are many other factors involved house prices of those with patios are higher than those without patios.
-Additionally, we saw from our model that adding patio space over nothing at all does add to the house price.
-Therefore we recommend that they expand their business to include home renovations, as it is more profitable.
-However, it is recommended to add some sort of patio to the house as it will increase price.
+Unfortunately for King of the Deck it seems as though adding patio space over living space is not the best investment.
+So it may pay for them to expand into this field.
+However, they shouldn't be disheartened as we saw from our model that adding patio space over nothing at all does add to the house price.
+Additionally, although there are many other factors involved, house prices of those with patios are higher than those without patios.
+Therefore if they don't want to expand their business they can stick with decks alone as homeowners looking for an aesthetically pleasing deck with much less headache and cost then a full home remodeling will continue to use them.
 In terms of the size of the patio, they should build patios that are around 10% the square footage of the living area and around 3% of the lot area.

 ## Limitations